Monday, 20 February 2023

 A captured Tatra T77A in rather poor condition used by the US Army.

-A Tatra T87 being used by Occupation Forces.
+A Tatra T87 being used by British occupation forces

-A Tatra T87 being used by Soviet forces.
+A captured Tatra T87 being used by Soviet forces.

 A late model Tatra T87 used by a Military Police unit.

-Palmer's interview with Richter was subsequently summarized by Ray Thursby in the April 1987 Road and Track (UK) magazine.
+Despite lack of evidence, the myth of the 'Nazi killing Tatra' the claim would be reworked by Ray Thursby in the April 1987 Road and Track (UK) magazine.
 Thursby correctly observed that under German management, Tatra were prioritized on truck manufacturing but introduced the myth that the Tatra T97 was stopped because "the Germans considered the 97 to be too similar to their KdF-Wagen..."
 The two vehicles are nothing alike.
-He could not resist repeating the claim "The German high command also took note of the 87 - which continued in limited production throughout the war - and its strange handling qualities by issuing an order forbidding German officers to use 87s under any circumstances."
+He also could not resist repeating the claim "The German high command also took note of the 87 - which continued in limited production throughout the war - and its strange handling qualities by issuing an order forbidding German officers to use 87s under any circumstances."

 In 2012, author Jonathan Mantle, rehashed the story as part of his sensationalist "Car Wars: Fifty Years of Backstabbing, Infighting, And Industrial Espionage in the Global Market".
 Once again, Mantle's claims were exaggerated and bereft of any facts.

-And so the myth was set on its way, exaggerated with each retelling until we have now reached the point where idiot journalists like Rupert Hawksley in The Telegraph (UK) can state, "More high-ranking Nazi officers were killed in Tatra manufactured cars than in active combat."
+And so the myth continued on its way, exaggerated with each retelling until we have reached the point where idiot journalists like Rupert Hawksley in The Telegraph (UK) can state, "More high-ranking Nazi officers were killed in Tatra manufactured cars than in active combat."
 Idiots.

 Of course, if someone can actually produce a contemporary order or a primary source that proves the claim, we'd all love to see it.